Low Cost Dental Crowns Abroad

-The longevity of a dental crown depends on the material used and how you maintain your oral hygiene.
+The longevity of a dental crown depends on the material used.
+It also depends on oral hygiene.

-Generally, dentists suggest 5-15 years as an average lifespan for well-maintained crowns.
-Metal crowns may last for even longer.
+The average lifespan for well-maintained crowns is 5-15 years.
+Metal crowns may last longer.

-Yes, crowns can discolor with time.
-However, their level of staining is usually less significant in comparison to your natural teeth.
+Yes, like natural teeth, crowns can discolor with time.
+However, their level of staining is usually minimal.

-Some of the most common dental crown problems are dental decay, chipping, and fractures.
+Some of the most common dental crown problems are chipping and fractures.
 To maintain your crowns:

-- Brush your teeth and crown gently twice a day.
+- Brush your crowns, like your teeth, gently twice a day.

-- Consume teeth-staining substances like coffee, tobacco, and red wine in moderation.
+- Moderate the consumption of teeth-staining substances like coffee, tobacco, and red wine.

 - Wear a mouth guard if you bite or clench your teeth often.